 “God, who didst wish to leave as a memorial of Thee to us, who are marked with the light of Thy countenance, an image impressed upon a cloth at the urging of Veronica: through Thy passion and Cross grant us, we beseech Thee; that we may now upon the earth be so able to venerate and adore it through a glass darkly, that in safety may we see Thee face to face when Thou comest to judge.
 Who livest etc.”

 [N.B.
-Various existing images have been claimed to be the “original” relic, or early copies of Veronica’s Veil, but the lack of firm historical evidence of the authenticity of the cloth held in the Vatican must prompt us to point out that this devotion is not comparable to that shown to the Image of Christ on the relic of the Turin Shroud – the reputed burial shroud of Our Blessed Lord.]
+Various existing images have been claimed to be the “original” relic, or early copies of Veronica’s Veil, but the lack of firm historical evidence of the authenticity of the cloth held in the Vatican must prompt us to point out that this devotion is not comparable to that shown to be the Image of Christ on the relic of the Turin Shroud – the reputed burial shroud of Our Blessed Lord.]

 (Information taken mostly from Bible Probe, New Liturgical Movement, Catholic Defense, Fr.
 Z, and YouTube.)